Student Resources and Policies

 Semester/Annual Payment Plans

 For 16 week classes, a four-month payment plan can be arranged from August–November for a one-time fee of $40.
-For 32 week classes, an extended payment plan can be arranged from June-March for a one-time fee of $80.
+For 32 week classes, an extended payment plan can be arranged from August-April for a one-time fee of $80.
 Payment plans are dependent on the type of enrollment; students who are taking private lessons are required to register for the full 32 weeks.
-Students/parents who wish to take advantage of this option should complete the Payment Plan Form, which is available at the Cashier window or can be downloaded in advance by clicking here (Payment Plan Request Form).
+Students/parents who wish to take advantage of this option should complete the Deferred Payment Plan Agreement Form, which is available at the Community School office or can be downloaded in advance by clicking here (Deferred Payment Plan Agreement Form).

 Summer Session Payment Plan